abdulsamie10/EmojifyAI/README.md

 ### SuggestEmojis function
 The `suggestEmojis(sentence: str)` function is a helper function that takes an input sentence and suggests the most relevant emojis for the sentence.
 It uses the EmojifyAI class to process the sentence and find the most similar emojis based on the cosine similarity between the sentence and emojis' descriptions.

+### Run Code
+There are two files in this project:
+  1. To run `EmojifyAI.ipynb`, make sure to run it via Jupyter Noteebook.
+  2. To run `EmojifyAI_SL.py`, type this command on terminal (directory), `streamlit run EmojifyAI_SL.py`.

 ### Output Demo
 <img src="./Output/Output.gif" alt="Output Demo">